Homemade Hamburger Helper

 2. STORAGE: Store cooled hamburger helper in an airtight container in the refrigerator for up to 5 days.

-3. Nutrition Facts: Since different brands of ingredients have different nutritional information, the information shown is just an estimate.
+3. Nutrition Facts: Nutrition is calculated for the entire batch.
+Since different brands of ingredients have different nutritional information, the information shown is just an estimate.
+This website is not intended as nutritional advice, or a diet or health plan.
+Readers of this website are ultimately responsible for all decisions pertaining to their health.

 Nutrition